Where and How to Recycle or Dispose of Christmas Trees in Western Pennsylvania after Christmas

 - Christmas trees will be picked up at curbside for recycling by our

-contractor on 2 Saturdays in mid January .
+contractor on the second and third Saturdays in January .
 All areas of

 Mt.
 Lebanon will be picked up on those dates.
 Please have your